espocrm/documentation/administration/formula.md

 `datetime\closest(datetime\now(), 'dayOfWeek', 1)` Will return the next Monday (the beginning of the day).

 #### number\format
 `number\format(VALUE, [DECIMALS], [DECIMAL_MARK], [THOUSAND_SEPARATOR])` Converts numeric VALUE into string formatted according to a specific format or default application settings.
-If DECIMALS, DECIMAL_MARK OR THOUSAND_SEPARATOR then system defaults are used.
+If DECIMALS, DECIMAL_MARK OR THOUSAND_SEPARATOR, then system defaults are used.

 Examples: